-- 7.1 All employees shall be employed as weekly, part-time or casual employees. - 7.2 The company will inform each employee of the terms of the employee's engagement and, in particular, whether the employee is a weekly, part-time or casual employee on day or shift work.

-8. Casuał and Part-Time Employees
+- 7.1 All employees shall be employed as weekly, part-time or casual employees. - 7.2 The company will inform each employee in writing and within 14 days of appointment of the terms of the employee's engagement and, in particular, whether the employee is a weekly, part-time or casual employee on day or shift work. - 8.
+Casual and Part-Time Employees - 8.1 Casual Employees

-8.1 Casual Employee

-- (1) A casual employee is one who is engaged and paid as such. - (2) The spread of ordinary hours of work of a casual employee is the same as those worked by weekly employees. - (3) The rate of pay of a casual employee is an hourly rate equal to the appropriate weekly rate divided by 38 plus 20% (plus one-twelfth of that amount as annual leave entitlements). - (4) A casual employee is entitled to a minimum payment of 4 hours work at the appropriate rate for each shift worked.
+- (1) A casual employee is one who is engaged and paid as such. - (2) The spread of ordinary hours of work of a casual employee is the same as those worked by weekly employees. - (3) The rate of pay of a casual employee is an hourly rate equal to the appropriate weekly rate divided by 38 plus 20% (plus one-twelfth of that amount as annual leave entitlements). - (4) A casual employee is entitled to a minimum payment of 4 hours work at the appropriate rate for each shift worked. - (5) The hourly rates of pay for casual employees in this agreement have been rounded to the nearest 5¢.

-8.2 Part-Time Employee
+8.2 Part-Time Employees

-- (1) A part-time employee is an employee employed to work regular days and regular hours either of which are less than the number of days or hours worked by weekly employees employed by the company. - (2) The days worked by part-time employees shall not be less than 2 per week and the hours worked shall be not less than 12 per week. - (3) The spread of ordinary hours of work of part-time employees, not including meal times, is the same as those for weekly employees. - (4) The provisions of this agreement relating to annual leave, annual leave loading, sick leave, jury service, bereavement leave, parental leave and holldays apply to part-time employees on a pro rata basis for each employee in proportion to the normal ordinary hours worked by weekly employees. - 8.3 Notwithstanding the provisions of this clause, the company and the union may agree, in writing, to observe other conditions in order to meet special cases.
+- (1) A part-time employee is an employee employed to work regular days and regular hours either of which are less than the number of days or hours worked by weekly employees employed by the company. - (2) The days worked by part-time employees shall not be less than 2 per week and the hours worked shall be not less than 12 per week. - (3) The spread of ordinary hours of work of part-time employees, not including meal times, is the same as those for weekly employees. - (4) The provisions of this agreement relating to annual leave, annual leave loading, sick leave, jury service, bereavement leave, parental leave and holidays apply to part-time employees on a pro rata basis for each employee in proportion to the normal ordinary hours worked by weekly employees.

+8.3 Despite the provisions of this clause, the company and the union may agree, in writing, to observe other conditions in order to meet special cases.